IBMIntegration/techjam/src/pages/apic/Lab1/index.md

 ![alt text][pic21]

-Once saved, you will see an indicator window appear that shows that **Your API has been updated**.
+Once saved, you will see an indicator window appear that shows that **API has been updated**.
 Click on the **X** to close the window.
 You should no longer see the warning indicator.

 ![alt text][pic22]